devr24/WebCrawlerSample/readme.md

 ### Option 2 - Command Line

 *   I’ve left a bin folder of the compiled code in the zip.
 Navigate to that folder in the command line.
-You can see the sample below, something similar to `<unzip_location>/bin/release/netcoreapp3.1`.
+You can see the sample below, something similar to `<unzip_location>/bin/debug/net5.0`.
 *   From there you can simple run the command `dotnet WebCrawlerSample.dll` or double click the .exe file.
 *   You can pass params - first param is Site URL, second is the maximumDepth to go to.
-Not setting either forces default (site dfaults to`“https://www.crawler-test.com/”`, maxDepth defaults to `2`).
+Not setting either forces default (site defaults to`“https://www.crawler-test.com/”`, maxDepth defaults to `2`).
+Full example command would be `dotnet WebCrawlerSample.dll "https://www.crawler-test.com" 10`.

 ![3](img/3.png)